FinnAchatz/perf-oriented-dev/exercises/12/README.md

   This import converts the giant switch case in `lvm.c` on line 1183 to the 1896 into a giant label table and `goto` statements by redefining the `vmdispatch` and `vmcase` macros.

 ### D) Optimization
+We tested the base lua implementation with multiple compilers in part A), we tested multiple compilers and compiler-versions.
+The one that performed best is [GCC 12.2 with jump table enabled](#gcc-122---with-jump-table).
+This is our baseline.

+#### Different Allocators
+The benchmark program was tested with both `rpmalloc` and `mimalloc`.
+Every single execution appears to be slower than the original.

+    baseline
+    100 x fibonacci_naive(30)     time:  12.2925 s  --  832040
+    10000000 x fibonacci_tail(30) time:  12.5735 s  --  832040
+    25000000 x fibonacci_iter(30) time:  10.8962 s  --  832040

+    testing rpmalloc
+    100 x fibonacci_naive(30)     time:  12.3677 s  --  832040
+    10000000 x fibonacci_tail(30) time:  12.6497 s  --  832040
+    25000000 x fibonacci_iter(30) time:  10.9380 s  --  832040

+    testing mimalloc
+    100 x fibonacci_naive(30)     time:  12.4330 s  --  832040
+    10000000 x fibonacci_tail(30) time:  12.6930 s  --  832040
+    25000000 x fibonacci_iter(30) time:  11.0316 s  --  832040

+#### Compiler Options

+We also tried a number of compiler options as well as removing some that were present in the original `Makefile`.

+- remove `-DLUA_COMPAT_5_3`: lead to minimal performance improvements.
+- changing `-cstd=` to `c11` as well as `c17`: lead to performance regression.
+- `-fearly-inlining` `-fmerge-all-constants` `-finline-limit=300`: also did not lead to any performance improvements.

+#### Reordering
+Finn?

+### Evaluation
+Unfortunately non of the routs we chose for optimisation lead to any significant performance improvements.
+Source code optimization proved to be rather difficult due to the complexity of the project and difficulty to understand the implications of code changes.

 ====================================== Finn
 ## Profiling
 ### gprof